 Cyber criminals don’t care about size

-No one cares about your business … it’s too small, right?
-Nope!
+There is no such thing as security through obscurity!
+No business is too small to target.
 If your business has the type of data they want, you’re a target.
 If your business has lots of customer contact information, credit card numbers, health information or valuable intellectual property, you need to re-evaluate your stance on cyber security.